Koldar/pmake/README.md

 ```

-Note that after installation, `pmake.exe` (or `pmake`) will be automatically installed in `%PYTHONPATH%/Scripts` (or available in the `PATH`)
+Note that after installation, `pmakeup.exe` (or `pmakeup`) will be automatically installed in `%PYTHONPATH%/Scripts` (or available in the `PATH`)

 to show a comprehensive help, with all the commands available to you.

-# Using pmake to build pmake
+# Using pmakeup to build pmakeup

-Assuming you have a version of pmake installed on your system, you can use `pmake` to build `pmake`.
+Assuming you have a version of pmakeup installed on your system, you can use `pmakeup` to build `pmakeup`.

 ```
-pmake --variable "NEW_VERSION" "1.2.1" update-version build install upload-to-test-pypi
+pmakeup --variable "NEW_VERSION" "1.2.1" update-version build install upload-to-test-pypi
 ```

 # Documentation